opendaylight/docs/docs/release-notes/index.rst

 The OpenDaylight Karaf container, OSGi bundles, and Java class files are portable and should run on any Java 8-compliant JVM.
 Certain projects and certain features of some projects may have additional requirements.
-Those are noted in the project-specific release notes.

-Projects and features which have known additional requirements are:

-* TSDR has extended requirements for external databases
-* SFC requires addition features for certain configurations
-* SXP depends on TCP-MD5 on thus requires 64-bit Linux
-* OpFlex requires Linux
-* AAA when using federation has additional requirements for external tools
-* VTN has components which require Linux

 For Development
 ---------------